SELMA-project/UC0-Build/README.md

 <B>The project</B> page is available at: https://selma-project.eu/

+<B>Please use the following text to cite this item:</B> Goško, Didzis and Bārzdiņš, Guntis, 2024, SELMA Open Source Platform (UC0), CLARIN-LV digital library at IMCS, University of Latvia, http://hdl.handle.net/20.500.12574/97.

 <B>Precompiled version</B> ready for installation is available from separate repository: https://github.com/SELMA-project/UC0-OpenSource

 ## Downloading the UC0 Source Code